 Filing an insurance claim within the United States after being injured on vacation is relatively straightforward.
 These situations are often labeled emergencies by insurers, so even if the victim is out-of-network, the carrier may be willing to waive any additional fees or higher-than-normal rates.

 On the other hand, if the victim is injured while on vacation outside the United States, it might be a little more complicated to file an insurance claim.
 This is when travel insurance might come in handy because it is built for emergencies during travel.
 Travel insurance might prove to be more useful than ever because public health crises and natural disasters can have a swift and unexpected effect on vacation plans.
-If an individual opted for such protection, contacting the travel insurance company to determine what is and is not covered will help them better understand their options after being injured on vacation.
+If an individual opts for such protection, contacting the travel insurance company to determine what is and is not covered will help them better understand their options after being injured on vacation.

 What Should I Not Do?